hundlab/LongQt/docs/Getting.md

 allow LongQt to be run from a finder search.

 # Installation from source
-LongQt depends on the [Qt Application Framework] (https://www.qt.io/ "").
+LongQt depends on the [Qt Application Framework](https://www.qt.io/).
 There is an open source version of Qt that can be used for free from their website, the commercial version should not be necessary.
 Any version of Qt beyond 5 should work (version 5.9 was used for development).
 It is best to install QtCreator (which should be a part of the Qt downlaod).